 Mazlo met with Zirko in January 2004.
 He later testified that Zirko complained about Mary and said that he wanted his kids back.
 Mazlo also testified that Zirko said that he wanted to “off” Mary.
 Mazlo told Zirko that he would have to think about it and that they should have another meeting.

 Zirko continued to visit Larson’s office and the chiropractor became increasingly alarmed at his patient’s seething hatred for Mary.
-At first Zirko asked Larson if he knew anyone willing to break Mary’s legs (if you want bones broken, who better to ask than a chiropractor?) but the doctor just shrugged it off as blowing off some frustration.
+At first Zirko asked Larson if he knew anyone willing to break Mary’s legs (if you want bones broken, who better to ask than a chiropractor?) but the doctor just shrugged it off as vented frustration.